yaram/p2vpn/README.md

 Instructions:
 1. Download or clone the repo into a directory
-2. Open Visual Studio 2019 x64 Native Tools Command Prompt __OR__ run `vcvarsall.bat x64` withing a command prompt to set up the MSVC environment variables
+2. Open Visual Studio 2019 x64 Native Tools Command Prompt __OR__ run `vcvarsall.bat x64` in a command prompt to set up the MSVC environment variables
 3. Create a directory for the build, and `cd` into it
 4. Run `cmake -G Ninja -DCMAKE_BUILD_TYPE=Release {the source directory from step 1}`
 5. Run `cmake --build . --target p2vpn --parallel`